 Make A Self Driving Car

-Implement your self-driving, advanced map & story based projects or use in robotics competitions.
-MARK is designed in the form of a car, so we’ll preload code which allows you to implement basic self-driving car functionality once everything is assembled and connected.
-Scroll down for a project video of the self driving function.
+Implement your self-driving, advanced map, and story-based projects or use them in robotics competitions.
+MARK is designed in the form of a car, so we’ll preload code that allows you to implement basic self-driving car functionality once everything is assembled and connected.
+Scroll down for a project video of the self-driving function.

 Interactive & Engaging through AI Recognition

-Mark comes pre-loaded with functionality to recognise colors, shapes and the objects within these categories.
-But of course you should train your own custom models!
-We provide a colab notebook to guide you through this process.
+Mark comes pre-loaded with functionality to recognize colors, shapes, and objects within these categories.
+But of course, you should train your own custom models!
+We provide a collab notebook to guide you through this process.
 Scroll down to check out a video of MARK interacting with Pet animals.

 On Device Model Training

-Simple custom classifier models can be trained on MARK through data collection via the onboard camera, automatic data processing & model training by the CyberEye (brains of the MARK), and model deployment directly on MARK which can be saved for reuse on SD card.
+Simple custom classifier models can be trained on MARK through data collection via the onboard camera, automatic data processing & model training by the CyberEye (brains of the MARK), and model deployment directly on MARK saved for reuse on an SD card.

 Interface board – Markduino

-Included are stepper motor & spare servo ports which you could utilise to extend MARK as a robot with a grabber or conveyor functionality.
-The Markduino also includes spare Digital, Analog and I2C ports, into which you can easily plug & play some compatible Grove series sensors into.
+Included are stepper motor & spare servo ports, which you could utilize to extend MARK as a robot with a grabber or conveyor functionality.
+The Markduino also includes spare Digital, Analog, and I2C ports, into which you can easily plug & play some compatible Grove series sensors.
 Read more about grove here.
-Those familiar with Arduinos will notice that the markduino pinout fits, so projects can be implemented with this controller too.
+Those familiar with Arduinos will notice that the Markduino pinout fits to implement projects with this controller too.

-We’ve developed a with mini-grabber and rubber slingshot attachment to extend the fun you can have with your MARK.
-This will be available in the Robotics Extension Pack but you are also welcome to make your own designs to extend MARK’s applications.
+We’ve developed a mini-grabber and rubber slingshot attachment to extend the fun you can have with your MARK.
+This will be available in the Robotics Extension Pack, but you are also welcome to make your own designs to extend MARK’s applications.